ABAP Keyword Documentation → ABAP − Reference → Processing External Data → ABAP Database Access → ABAP SQL → ABAP SQL - Reads → SELECT clauses

 Effect

-the results set must be sorted using ORDER BY
+the results set must be sorted using ORDER BY. o expects a

 host variable, a